Rome Attractions: The top 9 attractions in Rome, Italy 2025

 Itinerary Planning Note:

 Even with express entry, taking into account getting to the museums, entering the museum, seeing all the exhibits and gift shop, then making your way out of the museums and to your next point of departure, a proper, non-rushed trip to the Vatican Museum would most likely take up at least half a functional day if not the good part of a whole one: you cannot bring food or drink into the museum so you will also have to account for time for lunch, as well as time getting to another sightseeing venue, and keep in mind that other venues would have their own opening hours with last entry times.
+It is not impossible to do both the St Peter’s Basilica and the Vatican Museum in one day, but not recommended since you’ll be rushing through the first one to get to the next one, and you have to cater for queuing (unless you pay for a guided tour for both).
+It is better to do them on separate days.

 #7: Vittoriano - Free